How to Check When Windows Was Installed on Your PC

 Method 3Using the Registry Editor

-Your Windows installation date is stored in the Registry Editor, but you’ll need administrator access to check it.
-Open the Registry Editor, go to a specific path, and look for the ‘InstallDate’ value to see when Windows was installed.
+Your Windows installation date is stored within the Registry Editor, a tool that requires administrator access.
+You can find this information by opening the Registry Editor, going to a specific location, and looking for the ‘InstallDate’ value.

 First, open Registry Editor by typing regedit in the Start menu search.